Skip to main content

 Laminitic Horse Management

 Managing a laminitic horse involves regular veterinary check-ups, proper diet, and consistent farriery.
-Each laminitic horse may have different needs, and it’s important to tailor the management plan accordingly.
+Each laminitic horse may have different needs, and it’s essential to tailor the management plan accordingly.

 Equine Laminitis in Older Horses

-Older horses are more susceptible to equine laminitis due to various health factors.
+Due to various health factors, older horses are more susceptible to equine laminitis.
 Managing equine laminitis in older horses requires special attention to diet, exercise, and regular veterinary care.
 Ensuring these horses receive proper care can significantly improve their quality of life.

 Conditions Associated with Laminitis